 It seems every day there’s a news story about how children are getting fatter.
-Too much time spent watching TV or playing computer games, a fast-food diet, and too little time enjoying the outdoors are the prime culprits.
-But kids love exercise; you have to get them up and at it in the right way.
+Too much time spent watching TV or playing computer games, a fast-food diet, and too little time enjoying the outdoors are the prime culprits, but kids love exercise; you just have to get them up and at it in the right way.
 The following top 10 tips help you do just that.

 - Make it a Family Thing

 When you’ve eaten your evening meal, it’s easy to flop out in front of the tube.
 Why not get outside instead?
-In spring and summer, it’s a great time to take a walk together as a family or get out on a bicycle.
+If the sun’s still out, this is a great time to take a walk together as a family or get out on a bicycle.
 Take a ball to the park and play.

 If you and your kids aren’t used to doing that, just start with a one-off.
 Then next week, try saying, “Hey, that was fun the other evening!
 Let’s do it again.”
 Keep it lighthearted and optional.
 You only have to get them out once to get them hooked.
 Once it becomes a thing you do once a week, you can make extra time from there.